Centre for Women's Development Studies: Advocacy and Networking

 CWDS has been a founding member of various networks including the Indian Association for Women's Studies (IAWS), Forum for Crèche and Child Care Services (FORCES) and the National Network of Women's Organisations based in Delhi.
 The centre is an institutional member of the Delhi Library Network (DELNET) and INDEV, an electronic network on development information.
 In association with various networks and organisations, the centre has initiated advocacy on various issues such as the rights of children, reservations for women, the right to food, the rights of forest people, protests against the population policy, questions of legal reform, and so on.

 Financial Support

 Since 1984, the CWDS has received support from the Indian Council of Social Science Research, under the Ministry of Human Resource Development.
 It has also been able to carry out its work with financial assistance from numerous other organisations, including HIVOS, the Ford Foundation, the Ministry of Women and Child Development, the International Development Research Centre, Plan India, among others.

 CWDS has been home to a range of ideas, debates and perspectives involving persons across generations, ideological positions and institutional locations.
-For the future, it hopes to build on its existing strengths while not shying away from new challenges.